 As I stated above, it took me months to taper off of the medication and it took several weeks for my stomach to stop hurting once I was serious about cutting out all of the above foods and beverages.

-After a few months I was able to bring back in cold brewed coffee (it has 67% less acid than hot brewed coffee) and chocolate.
+After a few months I was able to bring back in cold brewed coffee (it has up to 67% less acid than hot brewed coffee) and chocolate.
 This is where you take cold water, pour it over grounds and let it sit for 12 hours, then drain.
 The coffee is stored in the fridge and can then be heated or used iced.
 I have this cold brew system and have used it for years.

 I was able to have chocolate again, but now its organic and dark, much less sugar content and Theo brand is one that doesn't have soy.
 Because each of our bodies are different, the amount of damage, the other underlying health causes, I don't think we can really say how long it will take.